Introduction to Git

 The git rm command only solves the problem temporarily.
 What if in the future you run make run again and generated the files again?
 It would be an annoyance to run git rm every time you push.

 Fortunately, git offers a way to prevent files from being tracked by the git add command.
-To achieve this, create a file called .gitignore (with no extensions) in your lab1 directory, and open it in a text editor or IDE.
+To achieve this, create a file called .gitignore (with no extensions) in your lab1 directory and open it.

 NOTE: a file or directory starting with . is hidden by default on most systems.
 To make your system show those files, follow these instructions: